IBM/open-prediction-service-hub/README.md

 }
 ```

-`model_name` and `model_version`are used to load ml model from storage.
-Parameters of ml
+`model_name` and `model_version`are used to uniquely identify ml models.
-models are arranged in key-values pairs.
+Parameters of ml models are arranged in key-values pairs.

-Response body may looks like:
+Response body may look like:
 ```json
 {
     "prediction": "true",